 When your dog or cat is hurting, it is heartbreaking.
 When my puppy broke his leg and was recovering from surgery, I felt so helpless and wished I had a way to help him.
-For my clients in the same position, I offer relief from pain and an accelerated recovery.
+For my clients in the same position, I offer potential relief from pain and an accelerated recovery.

-Post-surgical: Massage has been clinically shown to reduce pain, and I can teach you the simple massage that does this.
+Post-surgical: Massage has been clinically shown to reduce the overall experience of pain, and I can teach you the simple massage that does this.
 The same massage will relax your pet and help them cope with the down time that comes with many surgeries.
 Most discharge notes ask you to perform passive range of motion for joints, which is essential for retaining and regaining joint function.
 I can do this, and teach you if you want to do it yourself (Haley's story and her video).

 Muscle strain: Active pets, or animals in a weakened state, will often experience a muscle strain or small tear.
 Massage can help reduce the pain while still allowing it to heal at an accelerated rate (Spumoni and Marcus.)